dgerabagi/aiascent-dev/prompt.md

 ### **R**

 *   **Retrieval-Augmented Generation (RAG):** A technique that enhances an LLM's response by dynamically retrieving relevant information from an external knowledge base and including it in the context provided to the model.
 This grounds the AI's answer in factual, up-to-date, or proprietary data.
+*   **Runtime Error:** An error that occurs while a program is actively running.
+It happens when the program encounters an unexpected condition or tries to perform an operation that is impossible to execute, such as dividing by zero or accessing a file that doesn't exist.

 ### **S**